← Back to Blog

 Email tone: professional but warm.
 Under 150 words.

-8. LinkedIn Connection Message
+8. LinkedIn Outreach Message

 Write a LinkedIn connection request message to [Name] at [Company].